michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0016.md

 - v: dance by rotating the pelvis in an erotically suggestive way, often while in contact with one's partner such that the dancers' legs are interlaced
 - n: an insignificant student who is ridiculed as being affected or boringly studious
 ### Family
-grind: grinded, grinder, grinding, grinds+;grinder: grinders;grinding: grindings
+- grind: grinded, grinder, grinding, grinds+
+- grinder: grinders
+- grinding: grindings
 ### Examples
 - During short breaks they pose for selfies in balaclavas, keepsakes from their week away from the daily grind.
 - It’s an endless grind, but she gets it.